When the Noise Gets Too Loud

 A Hard Realization

-Throughout the day, I became increasingly aware that Eve had been leaning on something to get through it.
+Throughout the day, I became increasingly aware that Eve did not seem fully herself as the day went on.
 By the time we were out together, it was no longer subtle.
 She wasn't fully present—and hadn't been for a while.

 I found myself asking questions I didn't want to ask.